Information about insurance waiver applications

-You can request an alternative policy assessment if you have an insurance policy that is neither on the the approved or not-approved list of policies.
+You can request an alternative policy assessment if you have an insurance policy that is neither on the compliant or non-compliant policy lists.

-Your policy must be assessed by the University's independent broker to ensure you meet the insurance requirements outlined in Education (Pastoral Care of International Students) Code of Practice 2016.
+Your policy must be assessed by the University's independent broker to ensure you meet the insurance requirements outlined in the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

 Policy assessment requirements:

 - You must apply for an alternative policy assessment at least four weeks prior to the semester, quarter, or doctoral programme start date.

 - Email the following documents in English to email@example.com

 - Policy benefit summary specifying each benefit amount (pdf format)

 - Insurance policy checklist (download below)

 - You will be required to pay for the Studentsafe University Inbound policy if you submit your assessment after the specified deadlines.